markrebec/trailguide/README.md

 #### Multi

 The multi adapter will attempt to use the "best" available adapter, depending on the context from which trailguide is being invoked (controller, view, background job, etc.).
-It comes with a default configuration that prefers to use redis if a `current_user` is available, otherwise tries to use cookies if possible, then session if possible, falling back to anonymous as a last resort.
+It comes with a default configuration that prefers to use redis if a `trailguide_user` or `current_user` is available, otherwise tries to use cookies if possible, then session if possible, falling back to anonymous as a last resort.

 You can use the multi adapter to wrap any adapter selection logic you like, the only requirement is that you return one of the other adapters: